abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 And then we say...

-> An intuitionistic logical system can be seen as a Heyting algebra---the joins/meets are the "and" and "or" operations, the greatest/least objects are the values "True" and "False" and the implication object is the implication operation.
+> The logical system of intuitionistic logic can be seen as a Heyting algebra---the joins/meets are the "and" and "or" operations, the greatest/least objects are the values "True" and "False" and the implication object is the implication operation.
 {: .theorem}

 ![Heyting algebra](../05_logic/heyting_algebra.svg)